LotharukpongJS/LotharukpongJS.github.io/docs/about.markdown

 Since my wet-lab skills are not so advanced, I have decided to explore these questions on a computer.

-I am grateful to Susana Coelho who directs the [Dept. Algal Development and Evolution](https://www.bio.mpg.de/48867/algal-development-and-evolution-s) at the [MPI for Biology](https://www.bio.mpg.de/) for hosting me as a PhD candidate in Bioinformatics to explore these fundamental biological questions in brown algae, which evolved complex multicellularity independently from animals, plants and fungi.
-I also thank Hajk-Georg Drost who leads the [Computational Biology Group](https://drostlab.com/) for the expertise in evolutionary transcriptomics and the opportunity to contribute to open source projects.
+I am grateful to Prof. Susana Coelho who directs the [Dept. Algal Development and Evolution](https://www.bio.mpg.de/48867/algal-development-and-evolution-s) at the [MPI for Biology](https://www.bio.mpg.de/) for hosting me as a PhD candidate in Bioinformatics to explore these fundamental biological questions in brown algae, which evolved complex multicellularity independently from animals, plants and fungi.
+I also thank Prof. Hajk-Georg Drost who leads the [Computational Biology Group](https://drostlab.com/) for the expertise in evolutionary transcriptomics and the opportunity to contribute to open source projects.
 Aside from my direct research projects, I am generally interested in bioinformatics, developmental biology and systems-thinking in biology.

 <table style="border-collapse: collapse; width: 100%;">
   <tr style="border: none;">